Welcome to the web page that shows you "How To Install A Roof Drain"

-In many cases, you have already found the low spots on your flat roof before arriving on this page or, in the case of new construction, they are outlined on your plans.
+If you have already found the low spots on your flat roof before arriving on this page or, in the case of new construction, they are outlined on your plans, you can skip to the next section.
 If not, please review the steps.

 - This will generally be very obvious as debris settles in the lowest spots and the area will be discolored.
 Many people mark the low spots after a rain with a brick or stone or some such method so it can be identified after the rainwater evaporates.

 - If the flat roof is dry and you really can’t tell, put some water on it and and try and duplicate how the water gravitates to the low spot(s).
 You can also use a straight edge or a string.
 We’ve even used a tennis ball which rolls to the low spot.